linlany/RAPF/README.md

 # Class-Incremental Learning with CLIP: Adaptive Representation Adjustment and Parameter Fusion (ECCV24)
 This is the official code for our paper: <a href='https://arxiv.org/pdf/2407.14143'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a>

-The code is currently being collated, and configs of other datasets along with more readable code will be released at a later time.
 ## Getting Started

 ## Environment